splunk/public-o11y-docs/gdi/opentelemetry/zero-config.rst

    flowchart TB
       subgraph "Zero configuration auto instrumentation"
+      X["Connect to your cloud environment"]

-      X["Install the zero-config package \n for your application"] Y["Ensure the Splunk Distribution of \nOpenTelemetry Collector is running"]
+      Y["Deploy the Splunk Distribution \n of OpenTelemetry Collector in your environment]

       Z["Run your application"]

       X --> Y --> Z